tm-craggs/city-notes/Year 1/Computer Fundementals/2 - Number Systems.md

 **Endianness**
 - To identify the order in which bytes that constitute words are stored in memory
 - When programming at a low level, you must know which your machine supports.

+**Calculating combinations**
+- To work out how many different possible combinations there are of a certain word, raise the number of bits to 2 and minus 1.
+- For example: Calculate the number of unique permutations of a 3 bit word.
+- Answer: 2^3 - 1

+# Representing Negative Numbers#

+Signed bn